Full design control

 Yes, you can add and remove components from your style similarly to how you would add or remove layers.
 Components have pre-determined positions where they will be added to your style so cannot be reordered, however you may reorder custom layers around them.

 Can I bring & style my own custom data?

 Yes, similar to the current Studio, you can bring and style your own custom data.
-Simply go to the “layers” panel in the Studio public beta and click the “Add new layer” button.
+Create data visualizations of points, lines and polygons with the Data visualization component.
+In addition to components, you can also add your own data as a layer in the “Layers” panel in and click the “Add new layer” button.

 Has the workflow changed for layer editing?

-No. In the Studio public beta, we have 100% support for all previous layer editing capabilities.
+No. In the Studio, we have 100% support for all previous layer editing capabilities.